samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 This function will give the car to the highest bidder, and transfer funds from the buyer to the seller.
 The buyer will gain ownership of the car.

-To ensure that our auction has worked correctly, we can query the ledger at the end to ensure that the car has the correct owner, and that the seller has been credited the correct amount in their account.
+To ensure that our auction has worked correctly, we can query the ledger at the end to ensure that the car has the correct owner and that the seller has been credited the correct amount in their account.

-## Flow
-1. User downloads IBM Blockchain Platform Starter Plan connection profile and adds url/secret for the CA in the Node app.
-2. User enrolls admin with the CA.
-3. User installs, instantiates, and invokes carauction chaincode on the peer.
-4. Ledger is updated, blocks are added to the Starter Plan service, and the response is sent to the Node app.

-# Watch the Video - Setting up the Node app
+# Watch the Video - Setting up the Node App
 https://www.youtube.com/watch?v=3a8ElLxyQAc

 # Prerequisites